-In order to exploit the expert information encapsulated within the knowledge graph, it is necessary to extract disease entities from both time-series data and clinical notes, and subsequently align them with the information present in the graph.
+To exploit the expert information encapsulated within the knowledge graph, it is necessary to extract disease entities from both time-series data and clinical notes, and subsequently align them with the information present in the graph.
 The set of disease entities in the time-series data is denoted as $\bm{E}_{TS}$, while those in the clinical notes data are denoted as $\bm{E}_{Note}$.
 Naturally, we design two separate processes tailored to each modality.

-\paragraph{Retrieval process for time-series data.} Time-series data is a structured format encompassing feature names and resultant values post clinical examination.
+\paragraph{Retrieval process for time-series data.} Time-series data is a structured format encompassing feature names and resultant values post-clinical examination.
 Each feature name reflects specific aspects of an individual's physical condition, highlighting the deviations from the reference range.
-As shown in Figure~\ref{fig:ts_rag}, the specified record showcases a low blood pressure and high blood urea nitrogen, significantly surpassing the normal range.
-This imply the potential risk of hypo-tension and uremia for the patient.
-Indeed, such feature names occur in diseases definitions and descriptions, typically indicating serious health threats.
+As shown in Figure~\ref{fig:ts_rag}, the specified record showcases low blood pressure and high blood urea nitrogen, significantly surpassing the normal range.
+This implies the potential risk of hypotension and uremia for the patient.
+Indeed, such feature names occur in disease definitions and descriptions, typically indicating serious health threats.

 For each patient, there are usually more than one entity (or abnormal feature), and some may be missing values.
 Consequently, our focus is primarily on non-empty values.
-For each feature $\bm{x}_{TS_i}$, we can identify outliers through the z-score method ~\cite{curtis2016mystery}, which measures anomalies by calculating the deviation of data points from the mean, using standard deviation as a unit as below:
+For each feature $\bm{x}_{TS_i}$, we can identify outliers through the z-score method~\cite{curtis2016mystery}, which measures anomalies by calculating the deviation of data points from the mean, using standard deviation as a unit as below:

 where $s_i$ represents the z-score of the $i$-th feature of a patient.
 Features over a specified threshold $\epsilon$ (such as 3-$\sigma$ deviation) are identified as abnormal, indicating potential health issues.